KamuiKody/k-pokemontcg/README.md

 I am still learning and got tons of help from a great team of guys!
 Big thanks to anyone that helped me if you want any sort of individual recognition say the word!

-kamui_kody for support on script join https://discord.gg/3j9b439TeY
+join https://discord.gg/3j9b439TeY  to recieve support or to show some love!